 The CCSSE benchmarks are groups of conceptually related survey items that address key areas of student engagement.
-The six benchmarks denote areas that educational research has shown to be important to students' college experiences and educational outcomes.
+The five benchmarks denote areas that educational research has shown to be important to students' college experiences and educational outcomes.
 Therefore, they provide colleges with a useful starting point for looking at institutional results and allow colleges to gauge and monitor their performance in areas that are central to their work.
-In addition, participating colleges have the opportunity to make appropriate and useful comparisons between their performance and that of other groups of similar colleges.
+In addition, participating colleges have the opportunity to make appropriate and useful comparisons between their performance and that of groups of other colleges.